mochi-mallard/ANDSheCan/README.md

 06 May 2022:
 Removed contact page, wanted to try a link on the same page.
 Also means if someone is scrolling, they'll see the contact form at the bottom of the home page.

+07 May 2022:
+Lots done today.
+The flexbox and responsiveness of About page was hard and I got it in the end!
+It's looking good.
+Mistake I made early on was trying to set the height:auto; and width:100% for a div.
+Forgot it was for images.
+Read stackoverflow forum and realised why my image kept disappearing.
+Had a go at a media query on the About page too!
+If I have time, I'll do the same for the homepage.

+Also sorted out my contact form, really happy with how those form fields turned out.
+So cool how I could change the colour of the outlines on focus.

+Added a "Back to top" link on the homepage.